dathere/100.dathere.com/README.md

 Ensure you are using one of the following OS/software:

--   Windows Subsystem for Linux 2 (not Windows) running Ubuntu
+-   Windows Subsystem for Linux 2 (not Windows so that the bash kernel can work) running Ubuntu
 -   macOS
 -   Linux